Numericss/Numericss/README.md

-               "He gives strength to the weary and increases the power of the weak.
+“He gives strength to the weary and increases the power of the weak.
 Even youths grow tired and weary, and young men stumble and fall;
 but those who hope in the Lord will renew their strength.
-                They will soar on wings like eagles; they will run and not grow weary, they will walk and not be faint."
+They will soar on wings like eagles; they will run and not grow weary, they will walk and not be faint.”
-                                                 - Isaiah 40:29-31
+— Isaiah 40:29-31